chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 *[SML]: Standard ML
 *[TS]: TypeScript

-[^1]: Note that pretty much everything I say here goes, with minor differences in details, for Swift’s and Rust’s `enum` types as well!
+[^swift-and-rust-too]: Note that pretty much everything I say here goes, with minor differences in details, for Swift’s and Rust’s `enum` types as well!

-[^3]: You may notice that I don’t have a `default` case here.
+[^default-case]: You may notice that I don’t have a `default` case here.
 That’s on purpose.
 Because I specify the return type of the function as `string`, TypeScript will actually tell me if I don’t cover all the cases in the switch statement.
 TypeScript is smart enough to know that if we *don’t* cover all the cases, it *won’t* return a string.

     This comes for free in languages like Grain, in *all* contexts where you’re “matching” on a given item.

-[^4]: You can use classes for all sorts of things, and not all of them have to do with inheritance!
+[^classes]: You can use classes for all sorts of things, and not all of them have to do with inheritance!
 In this case, it’s just going to be a convenient tool for building up the data structure (and one that will be familiar to developers from *many* languages).
 As a bonus, you could implement an actual language similar to the way I will build up this type in the rest of this post.

-[^5]: Here I’m using the normal JavaScript version of the `constructor` syntax, but for scenarios like this TypeScript provides a convenient shorthand:
+[^constructor-shorthand]: Here I’m using the normal JavaScript version of the `constructor` syntax, but for scenarios like this TypeScript provides a convenient shorthand:

     ```ts
     class Veggie {